OpaceDigitalAgency/stories/stories-backend/docs/TASK.md

 - Verify that each section shows the correct stories
 - Verify that form fields save properly in the admin panel
 - Test the review submission process end-to-end
+- Test the new author fields (age and location) functionality
+- Verify that the age field only appears for child authors
+- Test the location predictive search functionality

 ### Improvements
 - Add more robust error handling for API calls